Osimertinib and Abemaciclib in EGFR Mutant Non-Small Cell Lung Cancer After Osimertinib Resistance

 - Hatim Husain

-Associate Clinical Professor, Medicine.
-Authored (or co-authored) 34 research publications.
+Associate Clinical Professor, Medicine, Vc-health Sciences-schools.
+Authored (or co-authored) 41 research publications

 - Start Date